mpewsey/ManiaMap.Unity/README.md

 ## Example

-The subsections outline how to generate a basic layout using the `GenerationPipeline`.
+The following subsections outline how to procedurally generate a layout.

 ### Step 1: Create Room Templates

 The generator creates rooms by pulling from user-defined rooms.
-To the generator is room is essentially a collection of cells in a grid, with information, such as door connections, assigned to them.
+To the generator a room is essentially a collection of cells in a grid, with information, such as door connections, assigned to them.

 #### Creating a Room

 1. Create a new `Room` by selecting `GameObject > Mania Map > Room`.
+Create a prefab for this Game Object that may be utilized later.
 2. In the inspector, provide a name for the room, along with its width and height in terms of cells.
-4. Click the `Update Room` button to generate the cells.
+3. Click the `Update Room` button to generate the cells.

 ![Generated Cells](https://user-images.githubusercontent.com/23442063/175812812-5871bc8c-84e0-4b2f-ae04-0073c9aaed61.png)